 Utilities that are used to help with manufacturing operations are commonly put into the factory overhead account.
 This means that the expenses become part of a cost pool, which is then divided up according to the units that are produced during the billing period.
 Sometimes, not all units are sold.
 The expenses tied to the units that aren’t sold are listed as inventory assets and not immediately listed as an expense.

 Cash Basis of Accounting for Utilities Expenses

-CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
-To keep learning and advancing your career, the following resources will be helpful:
+Thank you for reading CFI’s guide to Utilities Expense.
+To keep learning and advancing your career, the following CFI resources will be helpful: